How Do Dual Lens Cameras Work?

 Stereo-vision analysis mirrors how our brains interpret data through complex computational processing.
 By juxtaposing images from two distinct angles, we can extract depth information with stereopsis by assessing how objects shift positions between the captured frames.
 In this manner, stereo-vision closely resembles what occurs within our neural networks!

-The main reason for having the extra lens is that it gives the photographer more options when composing the photograph.
-With the addition of the second lens, the photographer can focus on distant and close objects simultaneously by changing what the viewfinder’s auxiliary lens sees.
+The primary reason for having an additional lens in dual-lens cameras is to offer more options when composing the photograph.
+With a second lens, the photographer can focus on both distant and close objects simultaneously by adjusting what the viewfinder's auxiliary lens sees.

-Ultimately, this creates greater depth in each composition than pictures taken from a regular single-lens camera.
-It also lets the photographer adjust lenses quickly without switching out physical lenses.
+This setup creates greater depth in each composition than images captured from a regular single-lens camera.
+It also allows quick lens adjustments without the need to switch out physical lenses.

 How do you take advantage of the features of a dual-lens camera to get the best photos possible?